Some people chase sunsets. Others chase chillies.

 4. Lal Maas: Regal, Rich and Ruthless

-If your Indian takeaway has this, thank them.
-Then order it immediately.
+If your Indian restaurant or takeaway serves this, thank them — and order it immediately.

 5. Andhra Chilli Chicken: Crispy, Fiery, Addictive